-Whether it be electricity or natural gas, the right purchasing strategy for your business is dependent on a multitude of factors including your business’s usage, operations, risk tolerance, and budget needs.
-Without a tailored and intelligent strategy, you could end up missing opportunities to capture market lows as well as force your business into paying volatile, spiking market prices for the entire length of your energy contracts!
+The right cost saving purchasing strategy for your business is dependent on a multitude of factors.

+These include your business’s energy usage, operations, risk tolerance, and budget needs.
+Without a tailored purchasing strategy, you could miss opportunities to capture market lows on your gas or electricity plan.
+This could also force your business into paying volatile market prices for the entire length of your energy contracts!

-The polar opposite of fixed pricing, the benefits of an index pricing strategy are that it provides you the flexibility to take advantage of opportunistic market conditions as well as affords you the potential to capture significant market lows from the monthly settlements.
-Because you’re automatically capturing low prices while the market fluctuates, there is a lot of cost avoidance potential with index pricing.
+There are many benefits to index pricing strategies for natural gas and electricity plans.
+Index pricing is the polar opposite of fixed pricing as it provides flexibility to take advantage of opportunistic market conditions.
+It also affords the potential to capture significant market lows from monthly settlements.
+Because you’re automatically capturing lows while the market fluctuates, there is a lot of cost avoidance potential with index pricing.

 Because the market is constantly changing, there is the potential for higher price volatility with index pricing.
 For example, the market could swing upwards and sustain that trend, which would increase the monthly settlement cost.

-For example, if the market hits a year or all-time low, it would be a good time to fix or lock-in a solid portion of your electricity or natural gas commodity contract.
-If the market hits a decent low, but we predict it will fall more in the coming weeks or months, we would suggest fixing a smaller piece of your contract and indexing another percentage to ride the predicted lows.
+For example, if the market hit an all-time low, you would fix a portion of your commodity contract.
+If the market hit a low, but we predicted it would drop more, you would fix a smaller piece.
+You would also index the remaining percentage to ride out the predicted lows.
 This would allow you to leave more of your contract open to capture even lower prices in the future.
-If the market looks to be on the rise, we would tell you to wait on purchasing the open position of your contract until the market starts to drop again.
+If the market was rising, you would wait on purchasing the open positions until the market dropped again.

-This type of pricing provides the best of both types of strategies as it affords the protection of cost stability and predictability for your budget while allowing the flexibility to capitalize on market changes.
+This type of pricing provides the best of both index and fixed pricing strategies.
+This is because it provides cost stability and predictability while allowing the flexibility to capitalize on market changes.

-The Opportunities of Blended Pricing
+The Opportunities of Blended Pricing Strategies